JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 The dependencies on the [standard library](https://kotlinlang.org/api/latest/jvm/stdlib/index.html) are added automatically.
 The version of the standard library is the same as the version of the Kotlin Multiplatform plugin.

 For multiplatform tests, the [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API is available.
-When you create a multiplatform project, you can add test dependencies to all the source sets:
+When you create a multiplatform project, you can add test dependencies to all the source sets by using a single dependency in `commonTest`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">